fdsimms/linguana/README.md

 ## Summary

-Linguana is a gamified language-learning app that draws inspiration from Duolingo and was built using an array of technologies including Ruby on Rails, React.js and PostgreSQL.
+Linguana is a gamified full-stack language-learning app that draws inspiration from Duolingo and was built from scratch using an array of technologies that includes Ruby on Rails, React.js and PostgreSQL.

 ## Features